-COVID-19 in Democratic Republic of the Congo
+COVID-19 in Guinea

 Most countries worldwide present a risk of exposure to COVID-19.
 The risk of COVID-19, public health policy, and travel advice or restrictions may change quickly, therefore travellers should ensure they have access to up to date information on COVID-19 and be prepared for rapid changes in guidance both before and during travel.